Progressive - Graded Classes

 Based on the hit musical shows running in Broadway theatres in New York, the Broadway classes train students not only on performing as dancers, but also as actors and singers as well.
 Students are taught a wide array of genres and techniques, based on jazz, tap, ballroom, and specific Broadway styles including Fosse.
 Performance pieces are made based and utilizing songs from popular shows, including Aladdin, Lion King, West Side Story, and Grease.
 The class is perfect for students looking to improve more than just dancing skills and keen to perform as much as they can.

-Broadway Classes are currently run in collaboration with Teater Musikal Nusantara (TEMAN), a performing company for musical theatre.
+Kids Broadway are currently run in collaboration with Teater Musikal Nusantara (TEMAN), a performing company for musical theatre.